 Getting to Chee Dale Stepping Stones

-Chee Dale and the stepping stone are best accessed by car, followed by a short hike.
-However, if you need public transport, there are buses every few hours.
+Chee Dale and the stepping stones are best accessed by car, followed by a short hike.
+However, if you need public transport, buses run every few hours.

 Chee Dale Stepping Stones – By Car & Parking